 Trombone Shorty and his band stormed the stage like a brass-fueled hurricane straight out of the Big Easy.
 Shorty’s trombone wailed and growled, leading his band through a set that had even the most tepid dancers finding their groove, even by Minnesotan standards.
 Speaking of Minnesota standards, A slow, soulful, funk-drenched cover of Prince’s “Let’s Go Crazy” was a fresh take on an old favorite right out of the gate.
 While Prince covers can be a little tounge-in-cheek around these parts, It was a reminder that sometimes, the craziest thing you can do is put your own spin on a classic song in front of thousands whether they like it or not (and we did like it. a lot.)

 As the sun began to set, The Offspring cranked up the energy with a set that had us all feeling pretty fly for some white guys.
-Mosh pits were plentiful, and the band, perhaps facetiously, told the crowd they were “one of the greatest things to happen in the history of rock and roll” Their punk anthems were the perfect lead-in to what came next.
+Mosh pits were plentiful, and the band, perhaps facetiously, told the audience that this crowd was “one of the greatest things to happen in the history of rock and roll”.
+Say what you want, but yelling along to “Self Esteem” with a crowd of strangers under a pink sky is a pretty unbeatable feeling.
+Their punk anthems were the perfect lead-in to what came next.

 Gary Clark Jr, Photo by Darrell Lloyd